 The music trade was a constant in my childhood as my father managed a music importing business and my family had been involved in the music trade in New Zealand since 1861, and prior to that in Scotland.
 While at school and later university I worked in the sheet music department of a music shop in Wellington, where the elderly lady in charge used to talk fondly of “Elton” and his contemporaries while selling their music.

 My MA dissertation at the University of Otago was a history of the music firm of Charles Begg & Co Ltd, 1861 – 1945 and I subsequently developed this research into a book, extending the coverage to 1970 when the firm ceased to exist as music traders.

-I am currently a PhD candidate at Victoria University of Wellington, researching music sellers in New Zealand 1840 to 1940 by examining owner bound volumes of music.
+I recently completed a PhD at Victoria University of Wellington, researching music sellers in New Zealand 1840 to 1940 by examining owner bound volumes of music.

 It seems the music trade is in my blood.